AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_1/d03/labs/python.md

 ## Fix the Errors!

 Copy and paste each code snippet into a new .py file.
-Use Atom's Hydrogen package to make sure you've fixed it.
+Use Atom's Hydrogen package to make sure it's working.
 Commit whenever you've fixed it.

 ### 1.
 ```